Are you looking to find more info on eco friendly insulation materials?

-Opting for an eco-friendly insulation in your walls, loft, roof space and flooring will do two things.
+Opting for an eco friendly insulation in your walls, loft, roof space and flooring will do three things:

-Secondly, it’ll help improve your own environmental credentials and personal carbon footprint.
+3. Improve your own environmental credentials and carbon footprint.

-Even more, using a more natural and sustainable type of eco insulation means you’ll also benefit from the reduction in your exposure to volatile organic chemicals, which are used during the manufacturing phase.
+Even more, using a more natural and sustainable type of eco insulation means you’ll also benefit from the reduction in your exposure to volatile organic chemicals (VOCs), which are used during the manufacturing phase.

-Let’s take a look at what eco-friendly insulation is, the full benefits of using it and the 8 best types of eco insulation you should use in your home.
+Let’s take a look at what eco friendly insulation is, the full benefits of using it and the 8 best types of eco insulation you should use in and around your home.

 If you’re looking to improve the sustainability credentials of your home, as well as making it a comfortable place to live, the type of insulation you go for is an important consideration.

-On the whole, good insulation will help you save energy and money – helping you to go green at home.
+On the whole, all good insulation will help you save energy and money.
+It’s one way of being more sustainable at home.

-However, insulation types that do perform well such as polystyrene (a form of plastic) and fibreglass insulation (also called glass wool) come with energy-intensive, resource depleting manufacturing processes.
+Insulation types that do perform well such as polystyrene (including foam board and spray) and fibreglass insulation (also called glass wool) come with energy-intensive, resource depleting manufacturing processes.

 When it comes to energy and cost efficiency, it makes much more sense to invest in high levels of insulation for your home, rather than investing in fancy heating and cooling technologies.